 Learn as Much as You Can

 One of the worst feelings associated with depression is a sense of helplessness.
 Depression can leave you feeling as if you have no control over anything in your life.
-Take back control by learning as much as you can about your condition is empowering.
+But learning as much as you can about your condition is empowering.

-Seek Out Therapy
+Seek out Therapy

 You can then identify healthy changes that can help you cope with and beat depression.
 These may include exploring past relationships, making changes to unhealthy behavior, confronting negative beliefs, and learning to accept things over which you have no control.
-The skills you learn through this process can also help you better adjust to a future crisis so you can avoid another struggle with depression.
+The skills you learn through this process can also help you better handle future crises so you can avoid another battle with depression.

 Avoid Drugs and Alcohol

 Unfortunately, it’s an all-too-common misconception that drugs and alcohol will make depression better.
 While these substances may help you forget your condition temporarily, drugs and alcohol can actually make depression worse.

 Keep a Journal